Moderately misaligned orbit of the warm sub-Saturn HD 332231 b: Atmospheric analysis

+In Table \ref{tab: Narrowband detections} we summarise the list of species detected in exoplanetary atmospheres through the method of narrowband transmission spectroscopy, using high resolution échelle spectroscopy.

-\section{{\tt FastChem} abundances}
+\subsection{{\tt FastChem} abundances}

-In this appendix we present the equilibrium chemistry model calculated using the {\tt FastChem} code, for an atmosphere with solar C/O and metallicity, and $T_{eq}$ equal to that estimated for HD\,332231\,b, 876\,K.
+Here we present the equilibrium chemistry model calculated using the {\tt FastChem} code, for an atmosphere with solar C/O and metallicity, and $T_{eq}$ equal to that estimated for HD\,332231\,b, 876\,K.

 \end{appendix}